rilieo/yourway/readme.md

 #### 1.1 User Stories (Required and Optional)
 Required Must-have Stories

-- [ ] User can search for subway stops
-- [ ] User can add subway stops
-- [ ] User can delete subway stops
 - [x] User can see view schedules of their subway line for their stop
     - What time the subway comes, and how many minutes until it comes
+- [x] User can see both downtown and uptown schedules
+- [x] User can see a map of the subway for reference

 #### 1.2 Optional Nice-to-have Stories
 - [ ] User can toggle between time of subway arrival, estimated time of arrival (in minutes), or both